 The snow has melted, and the mountain trails are calling your name.
 You hop in your car to drive to your favorite camping spot, but there's a problem: so is everyone else.

-Road trip season is here, and last year, the highways carried an estimated 79% of American vacationers to their destinations (AAA).
-So, it’s no surprise to learn that the summer months can see a higher number of vehicle crashes than other months (NHTSA).
-With increased mileage and crowds on the summer roads, now is a good time for a refresh on some driving safety tips with Craig Certified Driving Rehabilitation Specialist Colleen Knoll.
+Road trip season is here, and last year, Americans took an estimated 683 million trips by car (AAA).
+So, it's no surprise to learn that the summer months can see a higher number of vehicle crashes than other months (NHTSA).
+With increased mileage and crowds on the summer roads, now is a good time for a refresh on some driving safety tips with Craig Hospital's Certified Driving Rehabilitation Specialist, Colleen Knoll.

 Of her 27 years as an occupational therapist at Craig, Colleen has worked as an Adaptive Driving Specialist for the past 16 years, educating our patients and their families and caregivers on how to return to driving after an injury and also safely travel as a passenger.
 And with more than half of Craig's patients sustaining their injuries in motor vehicle accidents, driving safety is an important topic to our staff.